superkaiba/superkaiba.github.io/_pages/about.md

 I am an undergraduate student in my last year at __McGill University__ in the Joint Honours Mathematics and Computer Science program!
 My research interests include reinforcement learning, the creative powers of neural networks, and natural language processing.
 I am also passionate about game development, and have developed multiple games which can be found in the "Projects" tab.

 I currently hold the following positions:
-- __Machine Learning Intern at the Vector Institute__ (since September 2022), where I am developing a model-based reinforcement learning system for energy efficient data center HVAC control
+- __Machine Learning Intern at the Vector Institute__ (since September 2022), where I am developing a reinforcement learning system for energy efficient data center HVAC control
 - __Undergraduate researcher at Mila ([LiNC lab](https://linclab.mila.quebec/home)) with Professor Blake Richards__ (since September 2022), where I conduct deep reinforcement learning research on learning in environments with sparse rewards
 - __Undergraduate researcher at Mila ([Reasoning and Learning Lab](http://rl.cs.mcgill.ca/)) with Professor Doina Precup__ (since January 2022), where I conduct deep reinforcement learning research on temporally extended models and planning using option models
 - __Technical Project Manager for the McGill A.I.
 Society__ (since April 2021), where I help to organize, run, and teach the Accelerated Introduction to ML Bootcamp every semester (~30 students), and perform administrative tasks for the club